The Mark 2’s better bred cousin.

 The British Daimler Motor Company (as opposed to the better-known German one) was one of the most venerable names in automobile history, tracing its roots back to 1896, and with a long-standing Royal warrant, amongst Britain’s most prestigious.
 Part of the Birmingham Small Arms (BSA) Group, a combine which incorporated military hardware, cars, commercials and motorcyles, by the mid 1950s the carmaking side of the business was starting to struggle against rising costs and stronger competition.

 In 1956, Chairman, Sir Bernard Docker was forced to cede control over the BSA Group owing to a financial crisis at Daimler, one which was exacerbated in no small measure by his wife, Lady Docker’s rather extravagant spending habits.
-Succeeded by Jack Sangster; upon taking control of the business, the new BSA chief appointed former Ariel and Triumph motorcycle engineer, Edward Turner to head the vehicle division, giving him overall responsibility for Daimler (cars and commercials), Ariel, BSA, and Triumph (motorcycles) and Carbodies (taxis).
+Succeeded by Jack Sangster, upon taking control of the business, the new BSA chief appointed former Ariel and Triumph motorcycle engineer, Edward Turner to head the vehicle division, giving him overall responsibility for the entire motor division.

 Judging from the few images available, the putative saloon was no great loss, but the V8 engine was a gem.
-Allegedly, Turner had been driving a Cadillac at the time and admired its power unit, and it’s believed that he based the bottom end of the V8 upon the GM design, while adopting his motorcycle experience for the cylinder head, employing hemispherical combustion chambers, pushrod operated valves and a single central camshaft for compact dimensions and lightness.
+According to Daimler club sources, Turner had been driving a Cadillac at the time and admiring its power unit, it is believed that he based the bottom end of the V8 upon the GM design, while adopting his motorcycle experience for the cylinder head, employing hemispherical combustion chambers, pushrod operated valves and a single central camshaft for compact dimensions and lightness.

 Having tried and failed to make something saleable from the SP250, Jaguar engineers, who were highly impressed with both Daimler V8 engines, soon turned their attention to the smaller of the two, one finding its way into an unsuspecting development ‘Mark 1′ around 1960/61.
 The results were startling, the V8 powered car proving considerably quicker than Jaguar’s own XK unit.
 Hardly surprising, being a more modern, lighter and more responsive engine than Browns Lane’s essentially pre-war design.

 Technically, little else was altered.
-Owing to there being slightly less weight over the front wheels, the spring rates were changed and softer dampers fitted.
-Steering effort too was reduced, however, power assistance was still preferable.
+Owing to there being slightly less weight over the front wheels, spring rates were changed, and softer dampers fitted.
+Steering effort too was reduced; however, power assistance was still preferable.
 Externally, differences were confined to the fitment of a fluted Daimler grille, while aft, badging apart, the number plate lamp holder received a similar treatment.
 Inside, it was largely business as usual, although the Daimler received a slightly elevated standard of trim.

 Developments included a fully engineered marine version, which was completed but not proceeded with and the investigation of fitting the 4.5 litre unit into a Mark 2 body, which would have made for something of a hot rod – in a straight line at least.
 However, it was never a serious project.
 In 1967, along with the rest of the Utah range, the Daimler received a mild facelift, along with a new name – V8 250.